mehulpanwar22/Tick-Tac-Toe-/README.md

 # Tick-Tac-Toe-

-A simple code to play the game of tick tac toe.
+Tick-Tac-Toe is a simple game project made in python

-How to play --
+## How to play --

 1. Run the code.
 2. Player 1 has to enter a number between 1-9 to mark his 'X' on the board.